White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 Trend: Simple, thin, clean rings without embellishments.

-Metals: White gold or platinum (emphasize minimalism).
+Metals: White or platinum (emphasize minimalism).

 Vintage and Art Deco